Harley-Davidson An American Story – An International Story

-It wasn’t long and a third Davidson Brother, William decided he was not to be left out.
-He too joined what is later to be referred to as the “Dream Team” This team worked together in that small wooden shed only 11×15, located in the Davidson brother’s backyard.
+It wasn’t long, and a third Davidson Brother, William, decided he would not be left out.
+He, too, joined what is later referred to as the “Dream Team” This team worked together to start what becomes known as Harley Davidson, in that small wooden shed only 11×15, located in the Davidson brother’s backyard.

-These motorcycles were built for racing, which was a very popular past time.
+Motorcycles were built for racing, which was a trendy pastime.
 Serial #1 was the first Harley-Davidson motorcycle to participate in a motorcycle race.
 Unfortunately, it lost to another motorcycle.

 Harley-Davidson Over the Years

 Harley-Davidson continues to change and improve all the time.
 Even to this day!
-Thanks to the efforts of the Harley-Davidson Museum we are able to see first hand those changes throughout the years.
+Thanks to the Harley-Davidson Museum’s efforts, we can see first hand those changes throughout the years.

 In 1917 more than one-third of all Harley-Davidson Motorcycles manufactured were bought by the US government for our military.
 That number increased to one half throughout the war.
 This was the first time a Harley-Davidson was used for military use.
 By the end of the war, some 20,000 Harley-Davidson’s had been used through World War 1.

 After the war, there was newfound popularity for Harley-Davidson machines.
 Servicemen were returning home with a desire to own their own Motorcycle.
-By 1920 Harley-Davidson was the largest motorcycle manufacturer in the world, with 28,189 motorcycles being produced that year.
-You’ll find several army Motorcycles on display in the museum.
+By 1920 Harley-Davidson was the largest motorcycle manufacturer globally, with 28,189 motorcycles being produced that year.
+You’ll find several army motorcycles on display in the museum.

 As the Harley-Davidson motorcycle continued to change throughout the years, each year it started to look more and more like the motorcycle we know today.
 I love the ones with sidecars.
 I can’t help picturing someone on a date with his girl in the sidecar.
 As modern as we are I like the romance of the old days.

-Up until 1933 Harley-Davidson was pretty much the drab green.
-With very little additional cost they were able to change the entire look and feel of the motorcycle.
-It’s two-toned color schemes and pinstriping and this motorcycle is definitely taking on the Harley-Davidson look as we know it today.
+Up until 1933, Harley-Davidson was pretty much the drab green.
+With a minimal additional cost, they could change the entire look and feel of the motorcycle.
+Its two-toned color schemes and pinstriping and this motorcycle take on the Harley-Davidson look as we know it today.
 Notice the gas tank and the Harley-Davidson colors.

-Targeted at the automotive service industry, the Servi-Car was designed to be towed behind a car that was being delivered to a customer.
+Targeted in the automotive service industry, the Servi-Car was designed to be towed behind a car delivered to a customer.
 When the car was delivered, the driver would unhitch the Servi-Car and ride back to the garage.
 Now that is service.